 Rank Inflation: Grades go from F to AAA.
 Similarly, in Class mode, you have the 7th through 1st kyu grades, then 1st through 10th dan, and finally, kaiden.

-Recurring Boss: While dan course songs tend to scramble around with each new version, "THE SAFARI" in particular is notorious for consistently being the last stage of single-player 7th Dan, a position it's had since the introduction of the kyu/dan system on 7th Style in 2002.
+Recurring Boss: While dan course songs tend to scramble around with each new version, "THE SAFARI" in particular is notorious for consistently being the last stage of single-player 7th Dan, a position it's had since the introduction of the kyu/dan system on 7th Style in 2002. "gigadelic" is also notorious for this in 8th Dan, where it's been the final stage in every version since the song was introduced in IIDX 11: RED, with the sole exception of IIDX 15: DJ Troopers.

 Recurring Riff: Every Suzaku song has a distorted guitar screech in it, appropriately dubbed by many fans as the Suzaku Scream.